In this article

 It's a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.

 The body may become damaged after prolonged exposure to alcohol.
 Examples include liver damage, heart failure, and memory impairment.

 Many college students still have developing brains, and heavy alcohol use can lead to lasting physical, emotional, or mental damage.

 About 1,825 college students between the ages of 18 and 24 die each year due to accidental, alcohol-related injuries.NIAAA study

-There are several treatment options available for alcohol addiction in college students, regardless of severity.
+There are several treatment options for alcohol addiction in college students, regardless of severity.

-Alcohol addiction develops over an extended period of time, especially in comparison to other drugs.
+Alcohol addiction develops over an extended period, especially compared to other drugs.
 If you are concerned about your drinking habits or those of somebody you know, find treatment today.

 Alcoholism in college students is a serious problem that requires immediate attention.
 It can cause lasting physical and psychological damage.

 The best way to prevent this is to be aware of the warning signs and seek help immediately.
 Different treatment options are available to prevent and treat alcoholism in college students.